 Strategic Workforce Planning For Veterinary Hospitals

 Over the last year, the pandemic crippled many US businesses; however, many veterinary practices continued to grow.
 As people stayed home, they purchased pets which increased the need for veterinary care.
 As a result of the client growth, many hospitals became understaffed, creating a need to hire more associates.
-Understaffed hospitals result in overworked and burned-out associates, which can potentially lead to turnover.
+Understaffed hospitals result in overworked and burned-out associates, potentially leading to a turnover.
 While we can not control external forces such as Covid-19, a business can effectively plan its people strategy for current and future needs.
 This article will discuss the need for strategic workforce planning for a veterinary hospital and how to align the people strategy with business objectives.

 Replacement “Those at Risk”